callumjg/song-list/src/client/design-principles.md

-# Components
+# Utils

-Components should be:
+Are always:

 - Re-useable
+- Fill all available width of container (use padding not margin)
+- Rely on props not inheritance from parent

+Are ideally

+- Dumb
-- Dumb as possible
+- Receive necessary logic/callbacks as props
 - Responsive
-- Fill all available width of container (use padding not margin)
-- Be as self contained as possible (e.g. be indifferent to inherited styles )

-# Pages
+- Self contained
+- Indifferent to parent (styles/size/etc)

+## pages

+- Contain necessary business logic in highest level component
-- Move business logic to re-useable hook where possible
+- Move re-usable business logic to hooks where possible
+- Manage layout of children

+## layout

+Directory containing components responsible for containing large